Wondering what the best things to do in Malaga are? Here are our picks for the top things to do when visiting this magical seaside city!

 17. View the Malaga Christmas Lights

-The Christmas Lights in Malaga is the star of Costa del Sol and is frequented by many.
-We have to admit, prior to arriving in Malaga, we had to idea that Christmas was so popular here.
+The Christmas Lights in Malaga are the star of Costa del Sol and frequented by many.
+We have to admit, prior to arriving in Malaga, we had no idea that Christmas was so popular here.

 The main decorations can be seen in Calle Larios and the show itself is complete with 3D Video mapping as well as a light and sound show.
 It is truly a spectacular sight!